Codoc-os/django-opensearch-dsl/docs/management.md

   -h, --help            show this help message and exit --force               Do not ask for confirmation.
   --ignore-error        Do not stop on error.
+  --versioned           Set a timestamped name to the actual index --version VERSION     Only for activate action: version name to activate
 ```

 ### Description